Please tell me one more time about how my breast reconstruction after mastectomy was cosmetic surgery?

 I had breast reconstruction after a mastectomy – not a boob job

 One particular male friend had always been fascinated by my breasts and felt free to comment on them.
 One day as we were eating lunch, he decided to make me feel better about my post-cancer situation by saying, “Your new boobs look better than your old ones.
-They are perkier.”
+You have such perky breasts now.”

 “My breasts were gone.
 Something that was a part of my sexuality had been lopped off.
-And he thought that somehow having perky replacements made everything okay. ”
+And he thought that somehow having perky breasts made everything okay. ”

 I wanted to slap him or, at the very least, pour a cup of cheese soup on his head.